unicode-org/message-format-wg/exploration/0006-number-selection.md

 <option name="type" values="plural ordinal exact" default="plural" />
 ```

-The default `plural` value is presuming that to be the most common use case,
+The default `plural` value is presumed to be the most common use case,
 and it affords the least bad fallback when used incorrectly:
 Using "plural" for "exact" still selects exactly matching cases,
 whereas using "exact" for "plural" will not select LDML category matches.